 I was introduced to him through fellow artist, musician, An0maly, who is one of those people that is always looking out for his community.
 He emailed me over a year ago and said, “Man you gotta check out this guy Prince Ea.”
 I was impressed with what I saw but I wondered if this guy was too deep and sentimental to get any traction in our cynical world.
 The months rolled by and I kept seeing his videos getting better and better, and the viewership climbing into the tens of millions.
 In a media landscape lacking authenticity, Prince Ea has unearthed the deep longing that we all share to connect, to dream, to see our troubled world heal and he has done it with poetry.

-Bringing true sentiment and timeless wisdom to a cynical world
+Bringing true sentiment and timeless wisdom to the world.

 We chatted on Skype, he in his kitchen, me at a table outside a cafe in Hilo, Hawaii.
 I asked, “So how did you get started?”